adstuart/azure-vpn-s2s/3P-connectivity/README.md

 64 bytes from 10.2.10.10: icmp_seq=2 ttl=62 time=18.7 ms
 ```

-**We are now routing packets between the red third party and tje blue third party, via our own VPN Gateway.
+**We are now routing packets between the red third party and the blue third party, via our own VPN Gateway.
 I'm sure our B2B partners did not sign up for this!**

 ![](images/2021-10-28-15-15-52.png)